 Textbooks are chosen as part of an ongoing annual review program.
 A schedule of replacement is followed but is adjusted depending on need and circumstances.
-Recommendations are made by the faculty based on their evaluation of the current program and an examination of available Board of Education is materials.
-The for responsible approving the faculty recommendation.
+Recommendations are made by the faculty based on their evaluation of the current program and an examination of available The Board of Education is materials. responsible for approving the faculty recommendation.